jhlq/Weilianqi.jl/README.md

 Pkg.clone("https://github.com/jhlq/Weilianqi.jl") #if you haven't already using Weilianqi game=newgame();
-printpoints(game) #after clicking a few times on the intersections of the board
+harvest(game) #after clicking a few times on the intersections of the board
 ```

 What is the objective?
 There are many!
 One is to figure out how the scoring system works!